SjoerdV/CaCAzureDevOpsPipeline/docs/README.md

 If you intend to use the **'Cert'** method you need to generate an App Principle with the right API permissions granted AND a certificate for use with the Principle.

-> **Important:** Do not forget to add the referenced Generic Windows Credential specified as the value of the `environmentMisc.credentialTarget` key to the Windows Credential Manager Store as shown in the previous paragraph.
+> **Important:** Do not forget to add the referenced Generic Windows Credential specified as the value of the `environmentMisc.credentialTarget` key to the Windows Credential Manager Store as shown in the previous paragraph, and assign these credentials the right role as stipulated.

 Please run the script `Scripts\M365\1.
 Prerequisites\Install-AzureADAppPrinciples.ps1` on a local machine for each environment and follow onscreen instructions exactly.

 > **Important:** After running the script you have now obtained the CLIENTID, SECRET, THUMB, PFXPASS variables and a PFX certificate file stored here: `Scripts\M365\[OrgPrefix]-[ClientId]-[Environment].pfx`. **Store Safely!**

+> **Important:** Make sure you have a Global Administrator 'admin consent' the App for your organization.

 Now find or add the Generic Credential in the Windows Credential Manager which will contain the App Principle details.